 Six academic colleges offer study opportunities at undergraduate, masters and research level in a wide range of subjects across science, humanities and social sciences.
 The University of Exeter has a longstanding international approach, with many courses offering the opportunity to study abroad.
 All students are offered foreign language tuition, either as part of their chosen degree or as a separate evening class.
 Graduate prospects are further improved by a focus on career management skills and the possibility of work placements and internships as part of the degree programme.

-Based on a world heritage site by the bank of the Thames, the University of Greenwich has two campuses in London and Kent hosting almost 22,000 students from over 100 countries.
+Based on a world heritage site by the bank of the Thames, the University of Greenwich has two campuses in London and Kent hosting around 20,000 students from over 100 countries.

 The University of Greenwich performed well in the most recent National Student Survey, with Greenwich staff notably good at explaining things, while courses are intellectually stimulating and lecturers enthusiastic at making their subjects interesting.
 The University also scores highly for student satisfaction, with Business Administration; English Language and English Language Teaching; Computer Security and Forensics; Computing with Games Development; Financial Mathematics; Midwifery; and Public Health.
 Two of the university’s Diploma of Higher Education courses in Children’s Nursing, and Nursing Studies achieving 100% scores.

 The University of Greenwich has won three Queen’s Anniversary Prizes for Higher and Further Education and is continuing to expand its campuses and facilities with a further £150million of improvements currently under way.